 This includes limits on asset class exposures, single counterparty exposures, aggregate bonds by credit rating, portfolio duration etc. These limits aim to keep exposures within the Company's risk appetite whilst ensuring the portfolio is sufficiently diversified.
 Investment exposures relative to these limits are regularly monitored and reported.

-Currency risk is managed within the Company's individual lines of business by broadly matching assets and liabilities by currency.
+Currency risk is managed by matching assets and liabilities by currency in accordance with the Investment Strategy requirements.